 The most important challenge ahead relates to maintaining good long-term governance of the county's economy and vast petroleum fund.
 To date, the Norwegian economy has been sheltered from the European crisis, but there are signs that the economy is becoming increasingly dependent on the petroleum sector.
-Ensuring that the mainland economy stays competitive over the long term will be is a key challenge.
+Ensuring that the mainland economy stays competitive over the long term will be a key challenge.
+If the world reverts permanently to a low petroleum price level, as was suggested in the second half of 2014, this could have a strong impact on the Norwegian economy.
+The currency declined in value by about 25% during 2014, albeit from an unusually high level.

 The terrorist attack in 2011 revealed serious governance shortcomings in a system that had previously been considered well-nigh perfect.
-The specific shortcomings in terms of security and police routines are presumably being dealt with, but there seems to be less ability to confront and resolve systemic failures of implementation and coordination.
-The political system failed to assign proper democratic responsibility for the event, and a system of management that allowed inertia and complacency to lower its guard with respect to its most basic responsibility, that of protecting its citizens, has subsequently responded in large part with continued complacency.
-These events have called aspects of the system itself in question, in particular its capacities for management, implementation, learning, adaptability and reform.
+The specific shortcomings in security and police routines are presumably being dealt with, but there seems to be less ability to confront and resolve systemic failures of implementation and coordination.
+The political system failed to assign proper democratic responsibility for the event.
+A system of political management that allowed inertia and complacency to lower its guard with respect to its most basic responsibility, that of protecting its citizens, has subsequently responded largely with continued complacency.
+This event has called aspects of the system itself into question, in particular its capacities for management, implementation, learning, adaptability and reform.
 The soul-searching that should have followed a shock of this scale has not yet materialized.

-Various other issues pose additional continuing challenges:
+Various other issues continue to pose challenges:

-- National leadership.
-The state-centered tradition in Norway is a burden on the county's capacity for encouraging enterprise, innovation and reform.
-In a world of global economic and social competition, there is a need, particularly in a small country, for pluralism and diversity of leadership in order to provide the necessary pressures for modernization, change and competitiveness. - Conflict between central and local government.
-An increasingly centralistic approach in public-policy decision-making can become a burden on the country's capacity for modernization and reform.
-While the quantity of economic transfers to the municipalities has been increased if perhaps with limited effect thanks to local-government inefficiencies and lax budget discipline public-policy decision-making has not been correspondingly decentralized.
-Whether the additional transfers have materially improved local-government finances is an open question.
-Municipalities appear to have adjusted the level of their activities to their new means without delay, and at least according to their own propaganda remain as financially squeezed as ever.
+• National leadership.
+The state-centered tradition in Norway is a burden on the country's capacity for encouraging enterprise, innovation and reform.
+In a world of global economic and social competition, there is a need, particularly in a small country, for pluralism and diversity of leadership in order to provide the necessary pressures for modernization, change and competitiveness.

+• Conflict between central and local government.
+An increasingly centralistic approach in public policy decision-making can become a burden on the country's capacity for modernization and reform.
+While economic transfers to the municipalities have increased - if perhaps with limited effect thanks to local government inefficiencies and lax budget discipline - public policy decision-making has not been correspondingly decentralized.
+Whether the additional transfers have materially improved local government finances is an open question.
+Municipalities appear to have adjusted the level of their activities to their new means without delay and, at least according to their own propaganda, remain as financially squeezed as ever.
 If decentralization is to become viable, local governments' accountability and fiscal responsibility must be improved.